Awesome-wolf-101/ashby-cop3330-assignment4part2/readme.md

 -----------
-To edit the due date of an item within the list, click the item you wish to edit, then enter a new due date in the "New due date" textfield, then click the "edit current item due date" button.
+To edit the due date of an item within the list, click the item you wish to edit, then enter a new due date in the "New due date" textfield, then click the "Edit current item due date" button.
 (Note: the new description must be between 1 and 256 characters inclusive) (Note: If the requirements for either the duedate are not met the currently clicked item will not be edited)